mvolkmann/blog/src/zig.md

 that describes the possible errors that can be returned.
 If no error set is specified, the compiler determines the possible errors from the function body.

-When calling a function that can return an error, preceding the call with the `try` keyword causes the calling function to return the error that is returned by the called function.
-Note that `try someFn();` is equivalent to `someFn() catch |e| return e;`.

 The following code demonstrates defining a function that specifies an error set: